magicalsoup/htn-backend-challenge/README.md

 Where `<user_id>` is to be replaced by the id of the user (an integer).

 This request will return a `TUser`.
+If an invalid id was given, it will returns 400.

 ### Updating User Data endpoint